dietah/qnap-event-to-telegram-bot/README.md

 # qnap-event-to-telegram
 What the name suggests, post events from the QNAP event logs to a Telegram chat.

-## Backstory
-Just a little backstory why this repo exists.
-I have a QNAP NAS system at home and it is running the IFTTT Agent so I could receive the NAS events via Telegram in order not to have the QNAP App installed and sending me push notifications.
-I also thought it was handy since it didn't involve a lot of extra work, just setting up an applet on IFTTT.
-However, recently IFTTT decided to make more than 3 applets available as a payment subscription and I no longer thurst them handling my data for free.
-Next to that there is a significant delay in receiving the messages up to about 10 minutes, or if the IFTTT service fails you need to reconnect it.

-I figured the IFTTT Agent could read the events from the NAS so I should be able to do the same as well, and even run everything locally.
-Now, my NAS model is too old to run Docker so I'm running everything on a Raspberry Pi 4B (4GB) with the files mounted to the Pi.

-When doing some research I found this repo https://github.com/vincentcox/QNAP-pushover/blob/master/main.py and decided to take a similar approach in Node.js.

 ## Prerequisites
 * Registeren your own Telegram bot via [@BotFather](https://core.telegram.org/bots#6-botfather)
 * You will require your bot's token